Doctor Dan Woodason FTHE, MSc, BA

 Summary

-Having had a broad, rewarding, and challenging 20 years in and around the world of events, I returned to education to study for my Masters in International Conferences & Event Management at Sheffield Hallam University (SHU) in 2009.
-I have spent the last 13+ years embedding myself in the academic realm of the Sheffield Business School (SBS) here at SHU, becoming Events Management course leader in 2015.
+Having had a broad, rewarding, and challenging 20 years in and around the world of marketing, I returned to education to study for my Masters degree at Sheffield Hallam University (SHU) in 2009.
+I have spent the last 15+ years educating students and embedding myself in the academic realm of the Sheffield Business School (SBS) here at SHU, becoming course leader in 2015.

 About

-I am still actively involved in the North Yorkshire Deer Shed festival alongside my SBS day roles and recently completed my Doctorate relating to young consumers, values, marketing, and CSR.
+I am still involved with external marketing agencies alongside my SBS day roles and completed my Doctorate relating to young consumers, values, marketing, and CSR.

 Teaching